roblevintennis/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/article.md

 [![Explorations in Debugging](https://roblevintennis.github.io/guest-posts/css-tricks-5-gotchas-getting-svgs-into-production/more-gotchas/images/explorations-in-debugging.svg "Explorations in Debugging—Illustrated by Rob Levin")](https://www.instagram.com/roblevintennis/)

 <em class="explanation">The following is a guest post by Rob Levin and Chris Rumble.
 Rob and Chris both work on the product design team at <a href="https://medium.com/mavenlink-product-development">Mavenlink</a>.
-Rob is also creator and host of the [SVG Immersion Podcast](http://svgimmersion.com/) and wrote the original [5 Gotchas](https://css-tricks.com/gotchas-on-getting-svg-into-production/) article back in '14 (so we'll number these next five 6-10!).
+Rob is also creator and host of the [SVG Immersion Podcast](http://svgimmersion.com/) and wrote the original [5 Gotchas](https://css-tricks.com/gotchas-on-getting-svg-into-production/) article back in '14.
 Chris, is a [UI and Motion Designer/Developer](http://www.rumble-ish.com/) based out of San Francisco.
-In this article, they go over some additional issues they encountered after incorporating inline SVGs in to Mavenlink's flagship application more then 2 years ago.</em>
+In this article, they go over some additional issues they encountered after incorporating inline SVGs in to Mavenlink's flagship application more then 2 years ago.
+The article illustrations were done by [Rob]((https://www.instagram.com/roblevintennis/))</em>

 Wow, it's been over 2 years since we posted the [5 Gotchas Getting SVG Into Production](https://css-tricks.com/gotchas-on-getting-svg-into-production/) article.
 Well, we've encountered some new gotchas making it time for another follow up post!
 We'll label these 6-10 paying homage to the first 5 gotchas in the original post :)